 This herbaceous, clump-forming perennial is native to Kashmir, northern India, Tibet, and southwest China.
-The leaves are dark green and deeply three-lobed.
-The flowers have five pure white petals tinged with blue on the reverse and steel-blue anthers.
-They are about an inch across, saucer-shaped, and borne on stiff stems in clusters of three to five in summer.
-The specific name, rivularis, means “brook-loving”, and refers to the fact that these plants like moist soil that never dries out.
+It belongs to buttercup family, Ranunculaceae, that also includes delphinium, clematis, and hellebore.
+It grows up to 24″ tall and has dark green leaves that are deeply three-lobed.
+The flowers lack petals but have five pure white sepals tinged with blue on the reverse, and steel-blue anthers.
+Each flower is about an inch across, saucer-shaped, and borne on stiff a stem in clusters of three to five in summer.
+The genus name, Anemone, is probably a corrupted Greek loan word of Semitic origin referring to the lament for the slain Adonis or Naaman, whose scattered blood produced the blood-red Anemone coronaria.
+The specific epithet, rivularis, comes from the Latin word rivus meaning river or stream and refers to the fact that these plants like moist soil that never dries out.

 Type: Herbaceous perennial

-Bloom: White flowers with steel-blue stamens are produced in clusters of three to five in summer.
+Bloom: White flowers with steel-blue stamens produced in clusters of three to five in summer.

 Size: 24” H x 12” W